bananaoomarang/bombermin/README.md

 + Search function
 + Saves/loads video position crossplatform
++ Pagination for shows

 Still needs:

-+ Pagination for shows (offical app lacks this also!)
 + Pagination for search
-+ A lot of UI work (right now it is pretty much stock Roku components)
++ A lot of UI work (right now it is pretty much stock Roku components + some parts are pretty janky)
 + A logo! (currently it is just the Roku placeholder art)

 Mainly want to figure out a logo and a better flow for logging in/out, then will try to 'release' in some fashion that doesn't require compiling/sideloading.